Armored cruiser: Differences with heavy cruisers

 The armored cruiser was not a close ancestor of heavy cruisers, even though the name might suggest this.
 The armored cruiser type had come about in a time of transition as one technology after another presented itself.
 Boilers had become better (though still in need of improvement), and Krupp cemented armor and compound steam engines had arrived.
 The rate of change was nothing less than staggering and any ship more than 20 years old was found to be completely obsolete.
 The Italian Navy, unable to afford battleships, produced the Garibaldi-class cruiser of 7,500 tons displacement which was an international success.
 William H. White DNC of the British Royal Navy was taken by the design and presented the design for the Cressy-class cruiser of 12,000 tons displacement designed from the onset as an adjunct to the pre-dreadnought battle line, on 3 May 1897.
 As such the armored cruiser is the direct predecessor of and inspiration for the battlecruiser.

 The heavy cruiser was a direct product of the First London Naval Treaty of 1930, which divided cruisers into 2 classes between those with larger than 6.1" main guns and those with smaller main guns with both remaining within the limits of the Washington Naval Treaty which limited cruisers to a standard displacement of no more than 10,000 tons, with main guns not exceeding 8 inches (203 mm) caliber.
 There were also important technical differences between the heavy cruiser and the armored cruiser, some of which reflected the generational gap between them.
 Heavy cruisers were typically powered by oil-fired superheated steam boilers and steam turbine engines, and were capable of far faster speeds than armored cruisers (propelled by coal-fired reciprocating steam engines of their era) ever had been.
 Countries withdrawing from the Washington Treaty and the London Naval Treaty of 1930 and Second London Naval Treaty 1936 eventually rendered all limitations on heavy cruisers moot, although the only supersized or large cruisers actually built were the two members of the Alaska class.

+Armored cruisers were often pressed into the main line of battle against battlecruisers and dreadnought battleships (battles of the Falkland Islands, Dogger Bank and Jutland).
+By contrast, heavy cruisers and light cruisers were not expected to be deployed as such, although there had been some notable engagements (battles of the Denmark Strait, Matapan, Guadalcanal and Surigao Strait).